onlyjazz/flask-docs/docs/epro.md

 <a href="https://www.flaskdata.io">![Screenshot](img/flaskdata_logo.PNG)</a>
 #ePRO
-This is a patient's diary.
+Desktop and native Android mobile app to collect patient reported outcomes.

 ##What is Flask PRO?
-* Flask PRO is an online ePRO app
+* Flask ePRO provides a desktop and native Android mobile app to collect patient reported outcomes.
-* Forms PRO unlimited subjects, forms and data.
+* Use the visual Forms designer and deploy to desktop and mobile.
-* You can create the ePRO yourself using a super friendly interface.
-* Runs on desktops, notebooks, tablets and phones.

 ##Prerequisites
 ###Study definition